lekkss/helicarrier/README.md

 In the project root directory, you can run:

 ### `npm run dev`
-This uses the `concurrently` package to start both the GraphQL server and the App in develipment stage
+This uses the `concurrently` package to start both the GraphQL server and the App in development stage

 ## Implementation
 <p>